oluwabusayo-o/p1.OluwabusayoOyekanmi/README.md

 **Answer for B**
-  1. Most common uses and other more rare uses of a microwave.
-Does the interface make doing those common things easier?
+**1. Most common uses and other more rare uses of a microwave.
+Does the interface make doing those common things easier?**

 i.
 I mostly warm food that I have refrigerated or food that I cooked but is already cold.
 Majorly any kind of food that is not hot, I put in the microwave to heat it up.